-Last month when I was returning from my solo bike jounry to Spiti Valley, I decided to kill a few nights in the town of Vashish, near Manali, in Himachal Pradesh.
-Looking for a place to sleep, I went to my usual place, where I’d stayed for at least a dozen times before.
-I like its peaceful ambience and the location which allows you to sit almost at top of the sleepy town of Vashisth, overlooking the mountains.
-But as I enquired about the price for a room, out of courtesy, despite being very much familiar with it, I went a little flabbergasted.
+Last month when I was returning from my solo bike journey to Spiti Valley, I decided to spend a few nights in the town of Vashisht, near Manali, in Himachal Pradesh.
+Looking for a guest house, I went to my usual place, where I’d stayed before for at least a dozen times.
+I liked its peaceful ambience and the location which allowed me to sit almost at the top of the village, overlooking the mountains down below.
+But as I enquired about the price for a room, out of courtesy, despite being very much familiar to it, I went a little flabbergasted.

 “No, just one bedroom” I repeated with all innocence, before the caretaker repeated, twice, the exact same figure.

-The same room which I’d earlier – 3 months ago – owned for about 400 Rupees a night, was now available for a whopping 1,200 Rupees.
+The same room which I’d earlier – about 3 months ago I think – rented for about 400 Rupees a night, was now available for a whopping 1,200 Rupees.

 Then I saw a group of teenagers, seemingly from New Delhi, and I realised that this is the time of the year when Vashisth gets its maximum tourists.

 The month of June.
 The Peak tourist season.
 Prices had to go up!

 We often fell prey to Peak Travel Season Rates – a golden period when tourism businesses make most of the profit of the year.
 And innocent tourists/travellers bleed money because there is no choice.

 I generally tend to travel places during off seasons.
 This is when things are cheaper, and the availability is not a question.
 Still, if I somehow end up at a place which is entertaining a tourist overload, I use the following tricks to keep my costs low: